 Angela’s smile turned on then.
 “I already did that.”

 The others had on their confused look.

 “I backed up your phone earlier when I was helping you set the security thing,” Angela clarified, looking at Ehlo.

 “Oh…really?”
 Ehlo’s face had lit up again, his troubled expression 200% gone.

 Angela nodded, smiling.
 “So if you give me your new phone now, I’ll retrieve the data from your account and transfer it to your phone tomorrow.”

 Ehlo handed Angela the bag gladly.
 “I knew I was smart when I chose you.”

 Angela had on the doubtful look–though that worked against her if she discredited his words.

-“Now that your data’s not lost,” Nic said, clearing his throat.
+“Now that your data are not lost,” Nic said, clearing his throat.
 “Can we call it a night yet?”